kdadabhoy/to-9km-and-beyond/README.md

 ### Main Objective
 __The main objective of this project is to optimize the main wing of an aircraft to beat the FAI record for C-1k planes climbing to 9,000m with a 1,000kg payload (https://fai.org/record/4918), currently held by Gary M. Freeman.__ In other words, the goal of this program is to optimize a main wing around the airplane's climb time to 9,000m.

-For any aircraft configuration (set by the user), this program will also produce best wing* and it's corresponding climb time to 9,000m.
+For any aircraft configuration (set by the user), this program will also produce best wing* and its corresponding climb time to 9,000m.
 This climb time can then be prepared to Freeman's 5 min 54s record.
 Using this program, one can easily design (at least the wing) of an airplane, which can beat Freeman's record. which can then be compared to Freeman's 5 min 54s record,

-__Note: The program is currently setup to output the simulation data into the console, and produce two .csv files.
+__Note: The program is currently set up to output the simulation data into the console, and produce two .csv files.
 One csv file is a bunch of wing spans simulated, and one csv file is a bunch of sweep angles simulated for the best span.
-Currently, the program is setup to only simulate 25 wing spans, and 25 sweep angles\*.
+Currently, the program is set up to only simulate 25 wing spans, and 25 sweep angles\*.
 In order for it to act as an optimizer, increase the number of simulations to 200+ for span and 100+ for sweep angle, or drastically reduce the range.__

 __Data used in the "Results" section is based on 300 simulations for span, and 150 simulations for sweep angle.__

-\* The program is setup in the current manner, in order for a user to be able to easily see how it works, without needing to wait 10 mins for a bunch of simulations.
-A user should expect to only wait around 1-2mins for the program to run with it's current setup. __Additionally, since this program does not account for structural feasibility (due to empirical equations not being reliable), it is my belief that it is more beneficial for the program to produce an easily plottable .csv file, for the user to interpret, rather than a traditional optimizer that just outputs one wing.__
+\* The program is set up in the current manner, in order for a user to be able to easily see how it works, without needing to wait 10 mins for a bunch of simulations.
+A user should expect to only wait around 1-2mins for the program to run with its current set up. __Additionally, since this program does not account for structural feasibility (due to empirical equations not being reliable), it is my belief that it is more beneficial for the program to produce an easily plottable .csv file, for the user to interpret, rather than a traditional optimizer that just outputs one wing.__

 <br>
 <br>